 - Bench.
 Bench offers affordable outsourced bookkeeping services for your Shopify store.
 The app syncs directly with your merchant and bank accounts.
 Then, a virtual bookkeeping team balances your monthly books and prepares financial reports.

-“When choosing the best bookkeeping system, consider one of the lead cloud accounting systems, such as QuickBooks or Zero,” says Ellen Main of A2X Accounting.
+“When choosing the best bookkeeping system, consider one of the lead cloud accounting systems, such as QuickBooks or Xero,” says Ellen Main of A2X Accounting.

 “When doing tax bookkeeping for your Shopify business, it’s not enough just to record the sales.
 You need to pick up all the fees and taxes,” Ellen adds.
 “This is no small task without the help of an app, connector, or integration.